 ⌚ 2–3 Hours Before Hiking: What to Eat

 A well-balanced meal 2–3 hours before your hike helps ensure your body is fueled and ready.
-Focus on these key nutrients:
+Focus on these key nutrients when planning your meals:

 Nutrient ❓